NicoWeidmann/discord-NicoBot/README.md

 python3 run.py <YOUR BOT TOKEN>
 ```

-You can add additional functionality to the bot by adding more cogs to the bot.
+You can add additional functionality by adding more cogs to the bot.
 The best place to do this is the `run.py` file.